 How Do Lead Generation Companies Work?

-Lead generation companies find businesses who are looking for sales leads, then determine what sort of the leads they’re looking for, and sell the businesses leads that match their customer profile.
+Lead generation companies find businesses who are looking for sales leads, then determine what sort of leads those companies are looking for, and sell them qualified leads that match their ideal customer profile.

 Lead vendors generate the leads in a number of ways including: